mgonto/restangular/README.md

 #### setResponseInterceptor
-**This is depracated.
+**This is deprecated.
 Use addResponseInterceptor since you can add more than one**.

 #### addResponseInterceptor
 The responseInterceptor is called after we get each response from the server.
 It's a function that receives this arguments: